brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 - life in the state of nature is "solitary, poor, nasty, brutish, and short", a "war of all against all"
 - argued for necessity of a strong sovereign
+- identifies the social contract as a method of overcoming the "war of all against all" in the state of nature

 ### David Hume

 An Empiricist philosopher who disbelieved in miracles.

+He criticized the idea of a social contract by demonstrating that governments always derive authority by tradition

 An Enquiry Concerning Human Understanding